Abstract Integration in Net Convergence Structures: Introduction, Historical Context and Some Notation.

-In in this work, we will, in general, denote partially ordered spaces of any type with uppercase Latin letters $X,Y, Z$, etc. As a rule, all partial orders in the refereed spaces will be denoted by $\leq$, following the custom of classical and recent works on spaces equipped with partial orders, as \cite{vulikh}, \cite{zaanenluxemburg1}, \cite{popovriesz}, and \cite{prerieszspaces}, as we will not work with more than one partial order, in a fixed space, at a time (therefore, minimizing the possibility of confusion).
+In in this work, we will, in general, denote spaces of any type with uppercase Latin letters $X,Y, Z$, or $\mathcal{X}$, $\mathcal{Y}$, $\mathcal{Z}$ when there is duplicity.
+As a rule, all partial orders in the refereed spaces, when they have one, will be denoted by $\leq$, following the custom of classical and recent works on spaces equipped with partial orders, as \cite{vulikh}, \cite{zaanenluxemburg1}, \cite{popovriesz}, and \cite{prerieszspaces}, as we will not work with more than one partial order, in a fixed space, at a time (therefore, minimizing the possibility of confusion).
 Differentiation between order notations will be made only when necessary.
-We will also suppose that every partially ordered space below is Archimedean - for more details, see \cite{zaanenluxemburg1}.

-As we will be dealing with different types of integrals in this work, we identify them by an superscript consisting of an upper case letter with a direct summary of the name, e.g. $\int^R$ for the Riemann integral.
-The only exception will be the main integral of Section \ref{section3}, which will be denoted without superscript.
+As usual, we use the notation $\max(x,-x) = x \vee -x = |x|, x^{+} = \max(x,0), x^{-} = \max(-x,0)$ for the, in order, absolute value, positive and negative parts of an element $x$ of a Riesz space (vector lattice).
+It will also be supposed that every partially ordered space below is Archimedean, and that every topological space is Hausdorff, and we only cite explicitly these properties again in case we need to stress their presence - for more details on these notions, see \cite{zaanenluxemburg1} and \cite{kelley}.
+Finally, all algebraic operations shall be supposed to be commutative, and all vector spaces will be assume to be real (i.e, vector spaces with respect to the field $\mathbb{R}$).

-The last point on notation: for a general set $A$, following \cite{bourbaki2013general}, we denote by $\mathcal{F}(A)$ the collection of all its finite subsets (which is a directed set by inclusion $\subseteq$).
-We also have the following definition (see, for example, \cite{rao2018measure}):
+With regards to notation, for a general set $A$, following \cite{bourbaki2013general}, we denote by $\mathcal{F}(A)$ the collection of all its finite subsets (which is a directed set by inclusion $\subseteq$).
+We also have the following set-theoretic definition (see, for example, \cite{rao2018measure}):

 \begin{definition} [Paved Space]